-If you hold limited registration for area of need and you want to change your position (such as changing location, adding work sites, changing your scope of practice (including moving to a role with increased clinical responsibilities e.g. PGY3 to registrar level), applying for a new position with a new employer, etc.) within the same type of registration (i.e. limited registration for area of need), you must apply for approval of a change in circumstances.
+If you hold limited registration for postgraduate training or supervised practice and you want to change your position (such as changing location, adding work sites, changing your scope of practice (including moving to a role with increased clinical responsibilities e.g. PGY3 to registrar level), applying for a new position with a new employer, etc) within the same type of registration (i.e. limited registration for postgraduate training or supervised practice), you must apply for approval of a change in circumstances.